Overview of Idaho Taxes

 Idaho Property Taxes

 Taxes on real estate in Idaho are relatively low in comparison with the rest of the country.
-The typical homeowner in the Gem State pays $1,233 annually in property taxes, about $900 less than the national average.
-One reason for the state’s relatively low property taxes is the homeowner’s exemption, which exempts half the value of owner-occupied primary residences from property tax up to a limit of $89,580.
+The typical homeowner in the Gem State pays $1,276 annually in property taxes, about $920 less than the national average.
+One reason for the state’s relatively low property taxes is the homeowners exemption, which exempts half the value of owner-occupied primary residences from property tax up to a limit of $100,000.
 Read on to learn more about this exemption, other Idaho property tax rules and Idaho property tax rates.

 How Idaho Property Taxes Work

 Property taxes in Idaho are the primary source of funding for local services such as schools, parks, roads and law enforcement.
-Taxes can be paid in two installments, the first due on December 20th and the second due on June 20th.
+You can pay taxes in two installments, the first due on Dec.
+20 and the second due on June 20.

 Taxes are based on the full market value of property, which is determined each year by an assessor in each county.
 In determining market value for a home, the assessor typically uses sales price data for recently sold homes that are comparable in terms of size, location, condition and other features.

 Once assessed value has been determined, exemptions are applied.
-The largest exemption in Idaho is the homeowner’s exemption.
-It can be claimed on owner-occupied primary residences and is equal to 50% of the value of the house and one acre of land.
-The exemption is capped at $89,580 for the year 2015.
+The largest exemption in Idaho is the homeowners exemption.
+You can be claim it on an owner-occupied primary residence, and it’ equal to 50% of the value of the house and one acre of land.
+The exemption is capped at $100,000 for the year 2018.

 If you’re looking to refinance your home or relocate to the Gem State, take a look at our mortgage guide to learn all about the essentials regarding mortgage rates and getting a mortgage in Idaho.